{

 ],

-"summaryPath": "/docs/research-v96/summaries/espionage/esp-15-espionage-faction-and-name-research.md",
+"summaryPath": "/docs/research-v96/summaries/espionage/esp-31-mmo-doomsday-crisis-brief.md",

-"bytes": 46784,
+"bytes": 34838,

 "fullSourceRetainedInDownload": true,

-"fullSourcePubliclyServed": false
+"fullSourcePubliclyServed": false,

 },